reverentgeek/node-weight-tracker/docs/blog-post.md

 };
 ```

-In addition to registering the new `auth` plugin, this code also configures the `ejs`, `inert`, and `vision` plugins that will be used to render HTML content.
-Let's set up a few EJS templates to render.
+In addition to registering the new `auth` plugin, this code also configures the `ejs`, `inert`, and `vision` plugins to render HTML content.
+Let's set up a few EJS templates.

 ### Add HTML templates

 In the `src/templates` folder, create a new file named `layout.ejs`.
-This is main template that all views will use.
+The layout is the main template all views will use.
 Paste the following markup into `layout.ejs`.

 ```html
 <!DOCTYPE html>